What is a string quartet?

-A String Trio is 3 instruments: 2 violins & 1 cello; or violin, viola and cello.
-This is more of an option for when you are working within a budget or if there is restricted space.
+A String Trio is 3 instruments: 2 violins & 1 cello; or violin, viola, and cello.
+This is a good option if there is restricted space.
 Please note most of our String Quartet songs can also be performed by String Trio.

-A String Duo is either 1 violin & 1 cello.
+A String Duo is usually 1 violin & 1 cello.
 Our violinist performs the melody and cellist accompanies.

 Do you have samples that I can listen to online?